EvotecIT/PSEventViewer/Docs/Custom-Providers.md

 - Store the definition and last released `.evxprovider` baseline in controlled release inputs.
 - Validate on every change.
-- Build once on a Windows worker with pinned SDK/MSVC tooling.
+- Build once on a Windows worker with the pinned EventViewerX/PSEventViewer package version.
 - Sign the package and publish its SHA-256.
 - Test install, named write, read-back, upgrade, repair, rollback-on-failure, and uninstall on a disposable Windows machine.